NJIT-Highlander-Racing-Electrical/Learning/ESP-32.md

 * Click [this link](https://www.silabs.com/documents/public/software/CP210x_VCP_Windows.zip) to download the required drivers for ESP32 boards from Silicon Labs

-* Right click the downloaded folder and extract the files from the ZIP.
+* Right click the downloaded folder and extract the files from the ZIP

 * Open the folder and run the *CP210xVCPInstaller_x64* application